ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 design patterns.

 To implement an action, one has to extend the `TelescopeAction` base class and override the abstract methods (to define the *procedure* that implements the action and the *synchronization condition* that defines when the action is completed).
+Note also that actions can be composed in sequences, to perform more complex operations.(see `TelescopeActionSequence`).
+Note also that actions can also be defined as a complex inheritance hierarchy, to define common behaviours and to specialize them (give a look to the existing actions to see how they are implemented).

 ### Why using wrappers?